RWTHjupyter

 User resource quota

-If it is foreseeable that you are requiring more space, please ask within your profile request to create a folder with the required data in our dataset share.
+If you can foresee that you will require more space, please tell us this within your profile request.
+We can then create a folder for the additional data in our dataset share.

-This share can be accessed by all users and serves to optimize storage usage so that not every student needs all datasets in their home directory.
+This share can be accessed by all users and serves to optimize storage usage, so that users do not need every dataset to be in their home directory.